 CS-STEM Network Badges

 The CS-STEM Network uses a badge-based system to define educational pathways that lead to certifications.
-Badges are meant to motivate and Badges are earned by completing activities, passing quizzes, and receiving endorsements.
+Badges are meant to motivate and are earned by completing activities, passing quizzes, and uploading evidence.

 What are Badges?